mjdominus/intro-c-programming/README.md

     Each day I wrote up the notes from the previous day's lecture.
     There are no notes from lecture 1, as I didn't give this lecture.
     The lecture notes total about 115 pages.
+The subdirectory `lec-notes/book` collects the lecture notes into book form, including a table of contents.
+There is a `Makefile` there that will build the book.
+I think the files in the `book` directory may have corrections that are not in the files in the parent directory, but I forget.

   * `quiz`